seodle/chat-categorizer/README.md

 ```
 With the executable file, just click on it.

-Chat content must be structured in the following form : option1;option2;name;speech.
+Chat content must be structured in the following form : option1;option2;name;speech in a text file.
 One line per chat interaction.
 See the example **chat.txt**

 Categories must be specified in the file **categories_file.txt** (one category per line)